Hyle-org/devhub-hyle/docs/tooling/api.md

 # API

-Hylé's API allows you to interact with its core components.
+Hyli's API allows you to interact with its core components.

 ## OpenAPI documentation